tgd2/exile-olc6502/README.md

 One of my projects during lockdown in 2020 has been to learn 6502 assembly, and to understand the code from one of my favourite games of all time - Exile on the BBC.

 To help with this, I have built a BBC micro emulator (strictly it's just an Exile emulator).
 I've been amazed at how little additional code is needed beyond the 6502 emulator.
-Currently it's around 95 lines, and I think the screen drawing routine could be streamlined further.
+Currently it's around 95 lines - although this doesn't include sound or the blue background as the water level changes.

 I've added this as a public repository, in case others find it useful/interesting.
 To use it, you will need to add a ram dump of Exile (Model B version).
 I used the B-em emulator (http://b-em.bbcmicro.com/) to generate the ram dump.
 There is also an alternative version of main.cpp in the directory that parses the Exile disassembly directly, rather than using a ram dump.